saurabhkamal/clvproject/README.md

 - This pipeline converts given data into dataframe and has various functions to load pickle files and predict the final results in python.

-5. Flask App creation :
+5. Flask App creation (for testing):

 - Flask app is created with User Interface to predict the gemstone prices inside a Web Application.
 - http://127.0.0.1:5000/predictdata